Brookneal, Virginia: Government

-Town Manager: Russell B. Thurston
+Brookneal operates a council–manager form of government.
+Brookneal Town Council is composed of a mayor and six council members.

-Federally, Brookneal is part of Virginia's 5th congressional district.
+Brookneal is part of Virginia's 5th congressional district.

-The state's senior member of the United States Senate is Democrat Mark Warner, elected in 2008.
-The state's junior member of the United States Senate is Democrat Timothy Kaine, elected in 2013.
-The Governor of Virginia is Republican Glen Youngkin, elected in 2021.
+Education

+The town is served by Campbell County Public Schools.
+Public school students residing in Brookneal are zoned to attend Brookneal Elementary School and William Campbell Combined School.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Brookneal has a humid subtropical climate, abbreviated "Cfa" on climate maps.